Getting Started

 Your fretting hand (left hand for right-handed players) does the chord work.
 The thumb sits behind the neck, roughly centered vertically, pointing upward rather than wrapping over the top.
 This keeps the palm away from the neck so each finger can reach its fret independently.

 The fingers approach the strings from above, tips pressing down just behind the fret (the metal strip), not on top of it.
 Pressing directly on a fret produces a dead, buzzy sound.
-Pressing too far back wastes effort.
+Pressing too far back wastes effort, since the string has more room to vibrate against the fret ahead of your finger and needs more pressure to stay pinned down cleanly.

 Keep a small gap between your palm and the underside of the neck.
 Think of holding a tennis ball gently: you want arch in your fingers and space in your palm, not a flat, squashed grip.